 The objective of introducing the modifications in the schemes is mainly to mobilized gold also to supplement RBI’s gold reserves and will help in reducing the government’s borrowing cost.

-Salient Features of the Gold Deposit Scheme
+Features of Gold Deposit Scheme

 The changed Gold Deposit Scheme (GDS) as well as the Gold Metal Loan (GML) Scheme consists of amends in the scheme guidelines only.
 The risk of gold price changes will be borne by the Gold Reserve Fund that is being created.